 Our bodies use food as fuel to keep all the important organs and cells running well.
 When a person doesn’t eat, their body doesn’t get the fuel it needs and then organs and body parts can suffer.

-- Stomach: The stomach becomes smaller when a person doesn’t eat so when they start eating again, the stomach is likely to feel uncomfortable (stomach aches and/or gas).
-Also, the stomach will not empty as fast making a person feel full longer.
+- Stomach: The stomach becomes smaller when a person doesn’t eat so when they start eating again, the stomach will likely feel uncomfortable (stomach aches and/or gas).
+Also, the stomach will not empty as fast, making a person feel full longer.

 - Intestines: The intestines will move food slowly often resulting in constipation (trouble having a bowel movement) and/or stomach aches or cramps when eating meals.

 - Brain: The brain, which controls the rest of the body’s functions, does not work properly without food.
-For example, a person may have trouble thinking clearly or paying attention and/or they could also feel anxious or sad.
+For example, a person may have trouble thinking clearly or paying attention They could also feel anxious and sad.

 - Body Cells: The balance of electrolytes in the blood can be changed with malnutrition or with purging.
-Without food, the amount of potassium and phosphorous in your blood can get dangerously low which can cause problems with muscles, changes in brain functioning, and cause life-threatening heart and rhythm problems.
+Without food, the amount of potassium and phosphorous can get dangerously low which can cause problems with muscles and brain functioning.
+Low potassium or phosphorus can also cause life-threatening heart rhythm problems.

-- Bones: When a person doesn’t eat, their bones often become weak due to low calcium and low hormone levels, which increases the risk of getting broken bones now and developing weak bones when older.
+- Bones: When a person doesn’t eat, their bones often become weak due to low calcium and low hormone levels, which increases the risk of breaking a bone now (like a stress fracture) and developing weak bones as someone ages.